 Best for: Anyone who loves playing with loops and samples

 You can search by keyword to find almost any sound or instrument, from the perfect kick drum to eerie and atmospheric winds to big brass hits.
-Not only that, but modifiers within ARCADE let you play around with any chosen sound on the fly, so within seconds you can find a Loop, lock it to the key of your track, chop it up, and more to make it your own.
+Not only that, but modifiers within Arcade let you play around with any chosen sound on the fly, so within seconds you can find a Loop, lock it to the key of your track, chop it up, and more to make it your own.
 And, fresh sounds are added every week.
-There’s a 30-day free trial and then it’s only $9.99 a month.
+New users get a free trial.

 2. Apple GarageBand